andre1diana/CareerSphere-frontend/README.md

 ### Employer
 - Can create job postings.
-- Can view applicant messages and profiles/CVs.
+- Can view all aplications for a job

 ### Admin
-- Manages and verifies employer companies.
+- Manages and verifies employer posts.
 - Handles user-reported issues (e.g. false information, spam job offers).
 - Has access to platform statistics and administrative tools.